 Brian Helgeland, the LA Confidential and Mystic River writer explained why screenwriters must 'fight', and paid tribute to the late Frank Pierson.

-On Friday 26 October, Brian Helgeland delivered the penultimate lecture in a series of BAFTA Screenwriters' Lectures presented annually in partnership with BFI, now in its third year.
+On Friday 26 October, Brian Helgeland delivered the penultimate lecture in a series of BAFTA Screenwriters' Lectures in association with JJ Charitable Trust presented annually in partnership with BFI, now in its third year.

 BAFTA/Steve ButlerBrian Helgeland began his lecture by listing the eight jobs he’s capable of doing: selling scrap newspaper, washing dishes at a nursing home, caretaking at a nursing home, manning a drugstore, working nights at a gas station, fishing, screenwriting and directing.
 These days, there are only four he’s willing to do.